PanPraescribens/primitive-survival/README.md

 [DL]: https://github.com/spearandfang/primitive-survival/releases

 <br>

+<h3>Version 2.0 Updates (COMING SOON):</h3>

+ - Sharpen a handful of sticks to create a bundle of wood spikes, for pit traps.
+ - Make a bone hook with a knife and a bone.
+ - Use clayforming to make molds for metal fishing hooks, fishing lures, and a metal spike plate (for even better pit traps).
+ - Fixed a couple of minor bugs, including one that was preventing the book from appearing in game (apologies!). br><br>

  <h3>ATTENTION Users of previous versions:</h3>
 Limb lines and trotlines have undergone a significant change, and will not load properly in version 2.0 of this mod.
 You have two options:
+<br><br>
-- 1. Retrieve all of your existing limb lines, trotlines, and whatever's on them prior to upgrading.
+1. Retrieve all of your existing limb lines, trotlines, and whatever's on them prior to upgrading, or
+<br><br>
- - 2. Simply upgrade.
+2. Simply upgrade.
 You will lose all limb lines and trotlines and whatever's on them, and will have to remove the old (white) blocks after the fact.

-<h3>Version 2.0 Updates (COMING SOON):</h3>

- - Sharpen a handful of sticks to create a bundle of wood spikes, for pit traps.
- - Make a bone hook with a knife and a bone.
- - Use clayforming to make molds for metal fishing hooks, fishing lures, and a metal spike plate (for even better pit traps). br><br>
+<br><br>
 <br>
 <h3>Version 1.3 Updates:</h3>